AlonsoVallejo/PumpSwitchingCtrl/readme.md

 - **User Interface:** 16x2 I2C LCD displays current mode, time, and settings menu.
 - **Menu Navigation:** Push buttons for mode selection, pump selection, navigation, and confirmation.
 - **Safe Operation:** Pumps are paused if the well is empty and resume when water is available.
-- **Debounced Inputs:** All digital inputs are debounced for reliable operation.

 ## Hardware Requirements